halamah/aspnetcorekafka/README.md

 [Sample program](Sample/Program.cs)

 The following implementation covers:
-* An abstraction over Confluent.Kafka with a predefined TPL based subscription blocks.
+* An abstraction over Confluent.Kafka with a predefined TPL based pipeline blocks.
 * Subscribe in declarative way as well as a regular fluent style.
 * Intercept messages.
-* Buffering, batching etc.
+* Buffering, batching, parallelization etc. - available out of the box.
 * An In-memory broker provider for unit and integration testing.

 ## Registration